BioSpecNorway/peaklinn/README.md

 > [!NOTE]
 > We are harmonizing our code base, so that it can be easily read and used.
-It will be gradually rolled out in the upcoming week.
-We expect to finish it before Christmas.
+It will be gradually rolled out in January.
 Do not hesitate to contact if you are interested: uladzislau.blazhko@nmbu.no

 # Cite